MiraGe: Editable 2D Images using Gaussian Splatting: Related Works

 \section{Related Works}

 Our work builds on several key research areas, including image reconstruction techniques, Gaussian-based representations and Gaussian animation frameworks.

 One rapidly growing area in image reconstruction is Implicit Neural Representations (INRs), which have attracted significant attention for their ability to model continuous signals, such as images, through neural networks \citep{klocek2019hypernetwork}.
 INRs encode spatial coordinates and map them to corresponding values, such as RGB color, allowing for highly compact and efficient representations \citep{xie2022neural}.
-This has led to the development of several specialized models for image INR, such as SIREN \citep{SIREN} with the novelty of sine used as a periodic activation function to tackle the problem of complex image signals.
-Fourier feature mapping was proposed in \citep{FourierFeatures} as another answer to the difficulty of aligning the multilayer perceptron (MLP) predictions with high-frequency pictures.
-Interestingly, authors of WIRE \citep{WIRE} have leveraged continuous complex Gabor wavelets to capture visual signals with decent quality.
+This has led to the development of several specialized models for image INR, such as SIREN \citep{SIREN}, Fourier feature mapping \cite{FourierFeatures}, and WIRE \cite{WIRE}.
 The growing field of research resulted in further improvements of already existing solutions, e.g. in \citep{liu2024finer}, certain limitations of SIREN, namely the arising capacity-convergence gap, were successfully alleviated with the idea of variable-periodic activation functions.
 Yet another worth noting work from this area is \citep{muller2022instant} with INR solution designed to effectively perform on modern computer architecture utilizing a simple data structure concept of hashmap to offer speed-oriented image representation with high fidelity of the outcomes.

 Alternative approaches to INRs were presented in GaussianImage \citep{zhang2024gaussianimage}.
-Instead of natural networks, the authors propose to approximate 2D images using 2D Gaussian components.
+Instead of neural networks, the authors propose to approximate 2D images using 2D Gaussian components.
 In practice, GaussianImage is a 2D version of 3DGS \citep{kerbl20233d} that uses 2D Gaussians instead of their 3D version and a simplified rendering procedure.
 Thanks to such a modification, the GaussianImage is invariant to the order of Gaussian components.
 Therefore, such a model is numerically efficient.

 GaussianImage represents each pixel color as a weighted sum of 2D Gaussians.
 The training procedure is similar to 3DGS without pruning.
 The authors show that such representation gives a similar reconstruction quality to classical INR models and is able to obtain a high compression ratio and fast rendering.